darylhjd/genshin-api/README.md

 }
 ```

-The full list of available functions is available in `helpers.go`.
+Refer to each DataType's corresponding file to see what helper functions are available.
+As a general rule, most DataTypes support getting the full list of item names as well as
+a particular DataEntry of that type.

-The wrapper also provides a wildcard function, `GetCustomBody`, for your own requests.
+This library provides a wildcard function, `GetCustomBody`, for your own requests.
+You can find
+this function in `api.go`.

 ```golang
 package main